Master of the Horse: Riksstallmästare/Överhovstallmästare (Sweden)

 The holder of the title Master of the Horse of the Realm (Riksstallmästare) in Sweden was not one of the Great Officers of the Realm, but rather one of the Lesser Officers of the Realm.
 He was the superintendent of the Royal Stables and of the realm's stud farms.
 As such he was important in military matters, and often he had a tight connection with the army, and then especially with the army's cavalry units.
 His duties were partly taken over by the Master of the Horse (Överhovstallmästare).

-Equerry (Russia)
+Konyushy (Russia)

 Konyushy (Russian: Конюший) is literally translated as Master of the Horse or Equerry.

 Konyushy was a boyar in charge of the stables of Russian rulers.
 It was a high title at the court of Russian rulers until the 17th century.
 By the end of the 15th century a special Equerry Office (конюшенный приказ, "konyushenny prikaz") was introduced, headed by the Konyushy.
 It was in charge of the Tsar's stables, parade equipage, ceremonies of court ride-offs, and military horse breeding.
 At one point Boris Godunov was konyushy.
 The Equerry Office handled a significant amount of Tsar's treasures, related to harness and horse/horseman armor, which were transferred to the Kremlin Armoury in 1736.